gupta-parth/gupta-parth/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS and JavaScript by following The Odin Project as well as freeCodeCamp..
-- 💬 Check out some of my projects below.
-- 📫 Feel free to connect with me on Linkedin: https://www.linkedin.com/in/parth-gupta-66b494202/
+I am currently a part of McGill NeuroTech and McGill Robotics; two design teams at McGill University.
+My interests lie in automation, computer vision and neuroscience.
+On the side, I'm learning full stack development and picking up frameworks like React.
+Feel free to send me a connect on LinkedIn at https://www.linkedin.com/in/parth-gupta12/ :)